The complete guide to embedded analytics

 Another factor contributing to the growth of embedded analytics is the increasing demand for personalised and tailored customer experiences.
 By integrating analytics tools directly into their software, businesses can provide personalised recommendations and offers to customers in real-time, improving customer satisfaction and loyalty.
 For example, marketing teams are constantly on the lookout for an audience they can convert to customers.
 With embedded analytics, marketing teams can leverage the insights to target specific customers to generate guaranteed returns.

-Some business applications of embedded analytics
+Some applications of embedded analytics in business processes

 Monitor and analyse financial data, such as revenue, expenses, and profitability, to make more informed financial decisions and improve your overall financial performance.